 and dynamical state estimation in conditions of uncertainty, lead to progress in interdisciplinary applications.

 Solar activity forecasting, space weather, detection of active events on the Sun to mitigate hazards of space accidents and their consequences.

 Development of adaptive techniques for tracking of moving objects.

 – Geomagnetic Storm Forecasting Service StormFocus

-Extended geomagnetic storm forecast based on real-time ACE solar wind and interplanetary magnetic field data providing
+The forecast is based on real-time solar wind and interplanetary magnetic field data, provided by DSCOVR spacecraft,

 – Updated medium-term sunspot number prediction service